savvaniss/nepheli/README.md

-## README for Nepheli Cryptocurrency and Aurelius Chain

 # Nepheli Cryptocurrency

 Welcome to the **Nepheli** cryptocurrency repository!
 Nepheli is a next-generation digital currency designed to provide secure, fast, and scalable transactions for users worldwide.
 Built on the **Aurelius Chain**, our blockchain offers innovative features that set Nepheli apart in the competitive cryptocurrency landscape.